Eskom: Investment in renewables, hydro, wind, solar

+Other infrastructure

+In 2002, Eskom was issued a network operator licence.
+It embarked on a $100 million project installing fibre optic cables on 10 000 kilometres of its existing power lines for the purpose of real-time monitoring of the electrical network; 80% consists of all-dielectric lashed cabling and 10% All-dielectric self-supporting cabling.
+It currently has the sixth most ASN prefixes of all registered network operator licensees.

 Corporate affairs

 In 2011 eight out of ten Eskom board members were controversially sacked by the Zuma administration.
 From 2015 to 2017 the Zuma administration appointed Ben Ngubane as chairperson of the board.
 Brian Molefe was appointed by Zuma as Eskom CEO from April 2015 to November 2016.
 Molefe and Ngubane's tenure was controversial for their involvement with the Gupta family and for allegedly allowing the company to become a vehicle for state capture.
 Ngubane also controversially attempted to blacklist newspapers perceived as unfriendly to Eskom.
 During parliament's state capture inquiry in 2017 former Eskom chairperson Zola Tsotsi (2012–2015) testified that Gupta family member Tony Gupta made threats against Tsotsi allegedly stating that Tsotsi will lose his job as he was not 'helping' the Guptas.
 In December 2016, Matshela Koko, former head of generation for Eskom, was named as acting CEO.
 He resigned in 2018 after being implicated in awarding contracts to a company linked to his stepdaughter.
 Koko, along with his wife and stepdaughter, were arrested in October 2022.
 In early 2018, following the establishment of the Ramaphosa government, multiple members of the Eskom board and executive team were replaced by government due to allegations of corruption and mismanagement.

 Phakamani Hadebe was made acting CEO and director of Eskom in May 2018 as part of President Ramaphosa's replacement of the company's executive team.
 A year into his term as CEO Hadebe resigned citing poor health and the difficult circumstances of the job.
 His resignation sparked a debate amongst political parties over the difficult state of managing the financially strained state owned company as well as the lack of political cover he was given to deal with labour unions and tackle corruption.

 Six months after Hadebe's departure, former Nampak Chief Executive André de Ruyter was appointed CEO of Eskom.
 De Ruyter's appointment was criticised by the EFF and factions within the ANC who instead wanted a black CEO appointed to the position.
 De Ruyter resigned in December 2022 after repeated attacks on him by Gwede Mantashe, Minister of Mineral Resources and Energy partly due to de Ruyter's advocacy for replacing coal with renewables as an energy source.
 News24 reported that he was not given the support needed to succeed in the position.
-Shortly after the announcement that de Ruyter would be leaving Eskom it was reported the he survived a poisoning attempt after he unknowingly drank a cup of coffee at his office that was laced with cyanide.
+Shortly after the announcement that de Ruyter would be leaving Eskom it was reported that he survived a poisoning attempt after he unknowingly drank a cup of coffee at his office that was laced with cyanide.